go-rod/rod/README.md

 1. The type definitions of the JSON-RPC are in lib [proto](lib/proto).

-1. To control a specific page, rod will first inject a js helper script to it. rod uses it to query and manipulate the page content.
-The js lib is in [assets](lib/assets).
+1. To control a specific page, rod may inject a js helper script to it. rod uses it to query or manipulate the page content.
+The js lib is here [assets](lib/assets).

 Object model: